 One of the first and still major uses for a PDA is an appointment book or calendar.
 It can be a replacement for an old Franklin Planner.
 One advantage of a PDA over an appointment book is that changes do not require constant erasing and re-writing.

+A PDA is usually backed up on your computer, so there is always a backup.
 A new PDA does not have to be purchased every year like a Franklin Planner, so in the long run, it will be cheaper.
 This plus the previously mentioned advantages may be enough to make the switch.